epoberezkin/json-schema-traverse/README.md

 // 3. {type: 'integer'}
 ```

-Callback function is called for each schema object (not including draft-06 boolean schemas), including the root schema.
+Callback function is called for each schema object (not including draft-06 boolean schemas), including the root schema, in pre-order traversal.
 Schema references ($ref) are not resolved, they are passed as is.
+Alternatively, you can call `traverse(schema, {pre, post}`, and
+then `pre` will be called before traversing child elements, and `post` will be called
+after all child elements have been traversed.

 Callback is passed these parameters: